6.3 Refugees and Asylees

 The departure portion that contains an unexpired refugee admission stamp or an electronic Form I-94 with an admission class of “RE” is an acceptable receipt establishing both employment authorization and identity for 90 days.
 If the refugee presents this receipt, at the end of the 90-day receipt period, the refugee must present either an EAD or a document from List B, such as a state-issued driver’s license, with a document from List C, such as an unrestricted Social Security card.

 Refugees may also present an expired EAD with a Form I-797C, Notice of Action, if the notice lists the same employment authorization category as the expired EAD.
 This combination is considered an unexpired List A document and is valid for up to 180 days after the “Card Expires” date on the EAD.
-For more information, see Section 4.4, Automatic Extension of Employment Authorization Documents in Certain Circumstances.
+For more information, see Section 4.4, Automatic Extensions of Employment Authorization and/or Employment Authorization Documents (EADs) in Certain Circumstances.

 After being granted asylum in the United States, DHS issues a Form I-94, Arrival/Departure Record, to asylees.
 Form I-94 will contain a stamp or notation, such as “asylum granted indefinitely” or the appropriate provision of law (8 CFR 274a .12(a)(5) or INA 208) to show their employment authorization.
 An asylee can also present an electronic Form I-94 with an admission class of “AY.”
 Form I-94 is an acceptable List C document and does not expire.
 Asylees who choose to present this document must also present a List B identity document, such as a state-issued driver’s license or identification card.

 When completing Form I-9, asylees should indicate “alien authorized to work” and enter “N/A” on the expiration date line in Section 1, even if they have an EAD with an expiration date.